mitchellkolb/pi-music-player/README.md

     alt="Website Badge" />
 </p>

-I'm building a music player that boots off of a Raspberry Pi 3B+ that opens a browser using playwright and plays music from pianostream.com with a custom GUI audio controls built with the Kivy UI Python UI library.
+I'm building a music player that boots off of a Raspberry Pi 3B+ that opens a browser using playwright and plays music from [pianostream](pianostream.com) with a custom GUI audio controls built with the Kivy UI Python UI library.
 All of this is going to be placed within a 3D printed case that has openings for all ports and the 5 inch touchscreen.
-This project will be made public when it is completed and this page will be updated with more images when its in a working condition.

 <details>